Sairam14/rate-limiter-java-app/README.md

 # Rate Limiter API

-A scalable, distributed rate limiter service supporting both Token Bucket and Leaky Bucket algorithms, with Redis-backed persistence, JWT authentication, and an admin UI.
+This project is a Go web application that demonstrates scalable, distributed rate limiting using both in-memory and Redis-backed algorithms.
+It supports token bucket and leaky bucket strategies, configurable per-user and per-API-key limits, and is designed for high concurrency and horizontal scalability.
+The app exposes HTTP endpoints for acquiring tokens, checking rate limit status, Prometheus metrics, and includes an admin UI for visualization.
+It is structured to separate concerns between the command line interface, service logic, and HTTP handlers, making it easy to extend and integrate into real-world API gateways or backend services.

 ---